JSitter/simple-docker-project/README.md

 The Dockerfile contains all the commands we'll need to start up our application.
 Here is a demonstration of Hello World using an Alpine linux container.

-Inside the Docker file add these commands:
+Inside `Dockerfile` add these commands:

 ```
 FROM alpine